Bequita/nSnake/translate/TranslationGuide.md

 # Translation Guide

-> In this guide we will explain how to translate the game into any language, from the beggining.
+> In this guide we will explain how to translate the game into any language, from the beginning.
 In order to do that, you should follow these steps.

 ### Steps:

-1) First, in every *.cpp* file that have strings to be translated, include at the beggining of the file these libraries:
+1) First, in every *.cpp* file that have strings to be translated, include at the beginning of the file these libraries:

 ```sh
 #include <stdio.h>